Discover more from Here's to Forgetting

 Infinite Granite can initially feel like a hard left turn for Deafheaven but spend enough time with it and it will start to feel familiar.
 The album tweaks the ratios of ingredients but ultimately provides the same thrills as the band’s previous work.
 There’s still plenty of drama built into the structure of these songs and the band remain masters of tension and release, even as they dial down the intensity.
 In hindsight, they’ve been inching toward something like this for a while now.
 Their previous album, Ordinary Corrupt Human Love, flirted with a dark pop sound on standout tracks like “Night People'' and “Worthless Animal”—two songs that would feel right at home on Infinite Granite.

 Deafheaven’s members, like many one-time residents of San Francisco, have long since fled the city in search of some breathing room (the Los Angeles Times describes San Francisco as experiencing “a unique and dramatic exodus”).
 Both Clarke and McCoy now reside separately in Los Angeles; they no longer share a cramped apartment with their bass player.
 If the music they now make is less violent, you could chalk it up to maturity, or to the degree of confidence they feel in challenging their audience.
-Or maybe the lack of venom comes from no longer living in a city that has long since become the canary in American capitalism’s coal mine.
+Or maybe the lack of venom comes from no longer living in a city that has long since been the canary in America’s coal mine.